 - Medical costs and expenses

 In order to qualify for the Jones Act, however, the seaman must establish proof that the injuries occurred because of the negligence of an employer, vessel owner, or another party.
 Insurance companies will typically fight to prove that the accident happened because of the negligence on the seaman’s part, therefore reducing or eliminating any benefits that the seaman should get.
 In fact, it’s not surprising that many vessel owners, insurance companies, and employers discourage maritime workers from seeking legal representation.
 Workers may be asked to sign away their rights and in some cases, their complaints and claims may be completely ignored.
-However, an experienced maritime attorney understands these tactics and can assist you in understanding your legal options and rights.
+However, experienced maritime attorneys understand these tactics and can assist you in understanding your legal options and rights.

-How Maritime Lawyers Handle Injury Claims
+How A Maritime Lawyer Handles Injury Claims

 If You’ve Been Injured